AdobeDocs/ff-services-docs/src/pages/photoshop/concepts/index.md

 ![alt image](./decompose_layers.png?raw=true "Original Image")

-And you only choose to view one layer, such as the moon in the image, you see this:
+And you only choose to view one layer, such as the earth in the image, you see this:

 ![alt image](./layers_earth.png?raw=true "Original Image")

-In both the Photoshop app and the API, we have a concept of *target layer*.
-This is the layer you selected and any operations you perform will apply to this layer only.
+In both the Photoshop API, we have a concept of *target layer*.
+This is the layer you selected and any operations you perform *only apply to this layer*.
 For example, if we select the astronaut in our original image, resizing it only applies to this layer and we get this result:

 ![alt image](./astronaut_resize.png?raw=true "Original Image")

-In short, layers enable you to organize different parts of an image into manageable parts of a whole.
-You can isolate image adjustments such as resizing or filling with generative background by applying your change to an individual target layer.
+In short, layers that you define in the Photoshop app enable you to organize different parts of an image into manageable parts of a whole.
+You can isolate image adjustments such as resizing or filling with generative background by applying your change to only a specified individual target layer.
 For more information about layers see, [Photoshop, layer basics](https://helpx.adobe.com/photoshop/using/layer-basics.html).

 ## Selections